 4. More In/Less Out.

 Up until now, it’s been easy.
 Now it’s time to roll up your sleeves and do some serious work.
 You have to come up with an extra $2,000 a month to make your dream come true.
 That money is going to have to come from earning more, spending less or a combination of the two.
-You can look into a second job or find weekend jobs.
+You can look for additional part time work.
 It shouldn’t be too difficult to do.
 If you work an extra 10 hours a week and your spouse does the same, that’s an extra 20 hours of income you’ll have pouring in, according to my calculation.
 If you can earn $15 an hour after tax, that will clear you $300 a week or $1,200 a month.
 You’re more than halfway there.

 Next, you have to discover how to stop spending money.
 If you’re in debt, you can look for credit card alternatives.
 But if you are in debt, you should focus on paying that off first rather than having no mortgage.
 Back to our mission.